AlexanderDewhirst/networking_time_series_collection/README.md

 # Port Consumption Anomaly Detector Client using CNN-LSTM-AE (Neural Network) Architecture

 ## Introduction
-This application collects local port and network packet time series data and stores the data locally.
-The data is collected using a cron job while the host machine is active.
+This application collects local port and network packet time series data, stores the data on the client, and evaluates anomalies using cron while the host machine is active.

 ## Architecture